top of page

 The passengers then were jostled by a sudden shake of the car, and the young man glimpsed the reason for the young woman’s protective stance.
 Her right hand was not a real hand.
 It was a false hand, a prosthetic hand.
 This shocked the young man.
 The hand had been super-realistically rendered, so realistic in its detail it seemed, from the young man’s vantage, to be supremely unnatural in its attempt to imitate nature.

 The false hand was veiled by a sheer black glove of dotted tulle lace.
 The glove extended from beneath the cuff of the girl’s long sleeve past the second sculpted knuckle.
 With this, the young man’s mouth went dry and breath went shallow.
 A cold bead of sweat ran down his ribs from under his arm.
-He felt a dizziness that summoned a long-suppressed memory.
+He felt dizziness.

 When the young man was a small boy, his mother had brought him to the circus.
 Their seats had been high in the grandstands.
 Before the lights were dimmed and the attention of the “Ladies and Gentlemen” had been directed to the center ring, he had scanned the arena and could see a mezzanine where children in wheelchairs had been placed.
 One of the boys in a wheelchair attracted his attention because of his fitful movement.
 He twisted and jerked his head and neck and arms, rounded his shoulders, and undulated his back.
 He contorted his mouth and rolled his eyes.

 The young man, then a tender child, did not know what he was seeing or what apparent distress possessed the boy in the wheelchair.
 He heard ringing in his ears.
-His legs grew wobbly and he instinctively lowered himself and lay down on the concrete steps.
-The last thing he recalled before he revived was a chemical smell of industrial cleaner on a floor that remained sticky with spilled soda and unfinished cotton candy from previous shows.
+He lowered himself and lay down on the concrete steps.
+Before he revived he smelled industrial cleaner on a floor that was sticky with spilled soda and unfinished cotton candy from previous shows.

 The young woman stepped off the car at Eliot station.
 Nothing in the way she carried herself indicated that she would welcome sympathy.

 The boy disembarked, too.
 He met his cousin.
 They had lunch.
 He was not offered a job.
-He never had ocassion to return to Port De Lys.
+He never had occasion to return to Port De Lys.

-As the dream progressed, the girl once again appeared as she had appeared in real life, all those years ago, riding in the streetcar in Port De Lys.
-She wore, as she had worn that day, a prosthetic hand.
-It appeared to be made of porcelain and was an artisans’ masterwork from another age, a marvel of detail, the fingers, their nails and cuticles, the knuckles and joints, the dimpled flesh on the back of the hand, the shadow of veins deep below the surface subtly painted blue, the cupped shape of the palm and fingers, the fine half veil of the lace glove, all were rendered with care and precision.
-The boy in his dream imagined that the girl’s beloved great aunt and uncle had brought back the hand as a gift from a trip to Vienna.
+As the dream progressed, the girl once again appeared wearing, as she had worn that day, a prosthetic hand.
+Made of porcelain, it was an artisans’ masterwork from another age, a marvel of detail, the fingers, their nails and cuticles, the knuckles and joints, the dimpled flesh on the back of the hand, the shadow of veins deep below the surface subtly painted blue, the cupped shape of the palm and fingers, the fine half veil of the lace glove, all were rendered with care and precision.

 The boy started to awaken to his elderly self.
 The girl in the dream at the end of the dream stood in the streetcar as the car slowed for its final stop.
 She held still for a brief moment to study the boy, as the boy had studied her, and as though to say goodbye as she turned and disappeared into the crowd.